Ten Second Review

 It's very firmly a product of evolution rather than revolution.
 But there's an upgraded engine line-up including a more efficient 1.5-litre T-GDI petrol powerplant.
 Buyers also get a high-tech dual-clutch 7-speed automatic transmission option.
 And cutting-edge standards of electronic safety and media connectivity.
 It all sounds quite promising doesn't it?
 But then, if this i30 is going to be able to keep pace in this closely-fought segment, it's going to need to be.

 There's an all new engine too, a 1.5-litre T-GDI petrol unit with 160PS at the top of the range, which also gets the 48-volt mild hybrid tech.
 This powerplant is only fitted to the sporty 'N-Line' model.
-At the top of the range, the i30 N hot hatch continues with a 2.0 T-GDI petrol unit developing either 250 or 275PS.
+At the top of the range, an improved version of the i30 N hot hatch continues with a 2.0 T-GDI petrol unit developing 280PS.
 Across the i30 range, Hyundai has improved its SmartSense advanced safety package with 'Lane Following Assist, ' 'Rear Collision-avoidance Assist' and 'Leading vehicle Departure Alert'.

 Design and Build